Part 3: Calibration & Imaging of 3C345

 antref='**' # refant as origin of phase

-You should either have remembered (from part 1) or identified that the phase calibrator is J1640+3946 and the target is 3C345.
-One thing you may have seen from listobs is that there's a long scan of the target at the start of the observation.
-This is non-normal but we will recover this data.
+You should have either remembered (from part 1) or identified that the phase calibrator is J1640+3946 and the target is 3C345.
+One thing you may have noticed from listobs is that there is a long scan of the target at the beginning of the observation.
+This is unusual, but we will recover this data.

-• With these parameters set, look at the title of the steps and try to get a feel for the various steps we are going to do and start to think about the CASA tasks we shall use to achieve it
+• With these parameters set, examine the title of the steps and try to get a sense of the various actions we will take, while beginning to consider the CASA tasks we will use to achieve it.

-If you are ready, then we shall begin to fill in the script.
+If you are ready, we will begin filling in the script.

 3. Remove bad data